chin00kz/chin00kz/README.md

 # *Hey, I'm chinookz*

-<p>Computer Science student passionate about building intuitive web apps and exploring AI solutions with a focus on simplicity and performance.</p>
+<p>Builds and breaks systems for fun. passionate about infrastructure, networking, and security - focused on reliability, privacy, and simplicity. up</p>

 ---